nikivanstein/llm-reading-group/README.md

 # LLM Reading Group Discussions

 This repository contains summaries and discussions of papers reviewed by our reading group at [LIACS](https://liacs.leidenuniv.nl/).
 Below is a table with brief information about the papers discussed, followed by more detailed summaries of the papers and discussions.
-The meetings are chaired by [dr. Niki van Stein](https://nikivanstein.nl)
+The meetings are chaired by [dr. Niki van Stein](https://nikivanstein.nl).

+> [!IMPORTANT]
+> Our discussions aim to foster a deeper understanding of state-of-the-art research in large language models (LLMs).
+We focus on bridging the gap between theory and practical applications, offering an open space for critique and exploration.

 ## Table of Contents